trevormil/trevormil/README.md

 EducationDAO - A decentralized course hosting platform aimed at decentralizing all aspects of higher education.

-Circle Game - An NFT social experiment game on risk, scarcity, and game theory.
+Circle Game - An NFT social experiment game based on risk, scarcity, and game theory. (https://circlegame.io)

 BitBadges - A feature for DeSo Protocol that allows users to issue non transferable NFT badges to one another